Licensed Practical Nursing Schools in New Mexico

 There are 5 colleges in New Mexico that offer licensed practical/vocational nurse training degrees.
 Learn about the most popular 5 below:

 88% of students are awarded financial aid at this school.
-The student to faculty ratio is 17 to 1.
-51% of the teachers are full time.
+The 5.90% student loan default rate is lower than average.
+47% of the teachers are full time.

 Licensed Practical Nursing Careers in NM